Australia–United States relations: Second Trump administration (2025–present)

-In June 2025, Foreign Minister Penny Wong voiced support for US strikes on Iranian nuclear sites, saying, "We support action that the U.S. has taken to prevent Iran from obtaining a nuclear weapon".
+In June 2025, Foreign Minister Penny Wong voiced support for US strikes on Iranian nuclear sites amid the Twelve-Day War, saying, "We support action that the U.S. has taken to prevent Iran from obtaining a nuclear weapon".

 In late July 2025, Agriculture Minister Julie Collins confirmed that Australia would relax biosecurity restrictions on US beef imports.
-This announcement was welcomed by both US President Donald Trump and Secretary of Agriculture Brooke L. Rollins as a "major trade breakthrough" for US beef exporters.
+This announcement was welcomed by both US president Donald Trump and Secretary of Agriculture Brooke L. Rollins as a "major trade breakthrough" for US beef exporters.

 In August 2025, the Greens urged the Albanese government to stop supplying parts for the US-made F-35 to the global supply chain that can be accessed by Israel.
 According to Amnesty International, by participating in the production of the F-35, Australia has violated the Arms Trade Treaty.

 On 21 October 2025, Albanese met with Trump at the White House.
 The two leaders signed a rare earths agreement aimed at countering Chinese control over the supply of critical minerals.
 Trump also reiterated the United States' commitment to supplying nuclear-powered submarines to Australia as part of the AUKUS agreement.
 During the White House visit, Trump rebuked Australian Ambassador to the United States Kevin Rudd for making past critical social media remarks about him in the past.
 Following the press conference, Rudd personally apologised to Trump.
 While Albanese and veteran Republican Michael McCaul expressed confidence in Ambassador Rudd, Opposition Leader Sussan Ley called on Rudd to resign as Ambassador.

+On 6 March 2026, Australian Prime Minister Anthony Albanese acknowledged that three Australian Defence Force personnel were aboard the US Navy submarine that sunk the Iranian frigate off the coast of Sri Lanka during the 2026 Iran war.
+He said that the Australian personnel were on board the submarine as part of a training rotation for the AUKUS security partnership.
+Albanese also clarified that the Australian personnel did not participate in any "offensive action" against Iran.